pytrackdat/pytrackdat/README.md

      application.

-### Updating the site on DigitalOcean
+### Updating the database on DigitalOcean

-First, export the data currently stored in the web application (if any) via the online interface.
+First, export the data currently stored in the database (if any) via the online interface.
 Log into the PyTrackDat application, select all data for each data type, and export individual CSV files.